-NFL gives okay for free agency to start on schedule, so Seahawks may soon know the fate of Jadeveon Clowney and others
+NFL gives OK for free agency to start on schedule, so Seahawks may soon know the fate of Jadeveon Clowney

-With one big hurdle cleared Sunday — the passage of a new Collective Bargaining Agreement — the NFL then decided to stay on course with the beginning of a new league year and free agency this Wednesday.
+With one big hurdle cleared Sunday — the passage of a new Collective Bargaining Agreement — the NFL decided to stay on course with the beginning of a new league year and free agency Wednesday.

-There had been conjecture that once the fate of the CBA was known the league might delay the start of the new league year and the free agent signing period due to the novel coronavirus crisis.
+There had been conjecture that once the fate of the CBA was known, the league might delay the start of the league year and the free-agent signing period because of the novel coronavirus crisis.

-Instead, after consulting with the players union, the league kept with its schedule, which also means the beginning of the “legal tampering” period — when teams can begin negotiating with the representatives of free agents — Monday at 9 a.m.
-PDT.
+After consulting with the players union, the league kept with its schedule, which also means the beginning of the “legal tampering” period — when teams can begin negotiating with the representatives of free agents — Monday at 9 a.m.

-The Seahawks have 18 players scheduled to be unrestricted free agents led by key defensive players such as ends Jadeveon Clowey and Quinton Jefferson and tackle Jarran Reed, and offensive linemen Germain Ifedi, George Fant and Mike Iupati.
+The Seahawks have 18 players scheduled to become unrestricted free agents led by key defensive players such as ends Jadeveon Clowey and Quinton Jefferson and tackle Jarran Reed, and offensive linemen Germain Ifedi, George Fant and Mike Iupati.

-Pro Football Talk reported one reason for keeping to the previous schedule is the unknown over when the crisis will subside, with players in particular likely desiring to sign contracts now and have some certainty about their futures secured.
-ESPN’s Adam Schefter further reported that the players union did not want the league to move free agency back, citing the same concern about the uncertainty over when the coronavirus crisis will clear up..
+Pro Football Talk reported one reason for keeping to the previous schedule is the unknown over when the crisis will subside.
+The players in particular were likely desiring to sign contracts now and have some certainty about their futures.
+ESPN’s Adam Schefter further reported that the players union did not want the league to move free agency back, citing the same concern about the uncertainty over when the coronavirus crisis will end.

-The league and the NFL Players Association each announced Sunday morning that the players had approved a new CBA, which will take effect immediately and last through the 2030 season (though the move to a 17-game regular season won’t happen until at least 2021).

-The passing of the CBA also gave the Seahawks and every other a better understanding of how to head into free agency.
+The passing of the CBA gave the Seahawks and every other team a better understanding of how to head into free agency.

-With the new deal approved, teams will be allowed to use only one franchise or transition tag (the deadline is Monday morning).
-The Seahawks are not expected to use one, having agreed not to tag Clowney as a condition of his contract with the team following his trade from Houston last fall.
-But eliminating the use of two will likely free up a few more players to hit free agency.
+Teams will be allowed to use only one franchise or transition tag (the deadline is Monday morning).
+The Seahawks are not expected to use one, having agreed not to tag Clowney as a condition of his contract following his trade from Houston last fall.
+But eliminating the use of two tags will likely free up a few more players to hit free agency.

-The passing of the CBA also eliminated a couple of obscure but potentially pretty meaningful impediments to getting some deals done this year.
+The passing of the CBA also eliminated a couple of obscure but potentially meaningful impediments to getting some deals done this year.

-Specifically, teams can spread out the cap hit of any released players over two seasons — it would have been capped at one had the CBA not passed and the 2020 season been the last year of the existing deal; and there will be no “30 percent rule’’ for 2020, meaning teams can raise or lower base salaries by more than 30 percent from one year to the next (which also wouldn’t have been allowed in the final year of the CBA).
+Specifically, teams can spread out the cap hit of any released players over two seasons.
+It would have been capped at one year had the CBA not passed and the 2020 season been the last year of the existing deal.
+There will be no “30 percent rule’’ for 2020, meaning teams can raise or lower base salaries by more than 30 percent from one year to the next (which also wouldn’t have been allowed in the final year of the CBA).

-The upshot could be a few more contract extensions but also teams having more creativity to clear up cap room for this year.
+The upshot could be a few more contract extensions and teams having more creativity to clear up cap room for this year.

-The passing of the CBA also allowed the league to officially set its salary cap number for the 2020 season at $198.2 million per team.
+The passing of the CBA allowed the league to officially set its salary cap number for the 2020 season at $198.2 million per team.

 That was a little bit lower than some observers had figured it would be, with the conventional wisdom that it would be set at $200 million.
 One thought is that the players may have opted to put a little more of their 47 percent of the revenue (which will increase to at least 48 percent by 2021 under the new CBA) into benefits instead of salary.